 If You Need Insulin During Pregnancy

-Learning to Take Insulin
+Learning to take insulin

-Finding the Right Dosage for You
+Finding the right dosage for you

-Your healthcare provider will work with you to find the right dosage of insulin for you.
+Your health care provider will work with you to find the right dosage of insulin for you.
 This may take time.
 That’s because you need to balance your insulin with your food and exercise.
 Your body’s need for insulin also increases as your baby grows.
 To be sure your insulin is working properly, you’ll need to check your blood sugar several times a day.
-If your blood sugar is too high or too low, your healthcare provider will adjust your insulin.
+If your blood sugar is too high or too low, your health care provider will adjust your insulin.

 Taking insulin puts you at risk of low blood sugar.
-Always treat low blood sugar right away.
+Always treat low blood sugar right away:

-Symptoms of low blood sugar include shakiness,
+Symptoms of low blood sugar include shakiness, dizziness, weakness, and confusion.

 If you feel any of these symptoms, check your blood sugar right away.

 To treat low blood sugar, eat 15 grams of fast-acting sugar (see below).
-Check your blood sugar again in 15minutes.
-If your blood sugar is still low, eat another 15grams of sugar.
+Check your blood sugar again in 15 minutes.
+If your blood sugar is still low, eat another 15 grams of sugar.

 If your blood sugar does not return to target range in 30 minutes, call your health care provider.

-15 Grams of fast-acting sugar equals:
+15 grams of fast-acting sugar equals

 3 glucose tablets

-5-6 pieces of hard candy
+5 to 6 pieces of hard candy

-1-2 tablespoons of honey or sugar
+1 to 2 tablespoons of honey or sugar

-1/2 cup fruit juice or regular (non-diet) soda
+½ cup fruit juice or regular (non-diet) soda

 1 cup fat-free milk